For: Senior Marketing Executives, Content Strategy Professionals

 Background considerations for each competency are the organization’s top level goals and go-to-market strategies and plans.
 A content strategy should align with and support marketing, sales, sales channel, customer service and training strategies.

 A foreground requirement is to document, validate and gain buy-in for key elements of each competency.
-We refer to these as Customer and Content Frameworks.
+We refer to these as Information, Customer and Content Frameworks.
 They are the difference between a professional approach to content operations and an ad hoc or amateur approach.
 If it isn’t documented, it doesn’t exist.
 Period, end of discussion.

 In this post we will provide a summary introduction of these competencies.
 We have or will speak to each in greater detail separately.